 In your build directory there will be a file: src/.libs/libmesos.so - you will need this for when you run the Jenkins controller.

 At this point - you have everything setup - and you can snapshot/create an image (eg if you are on ec2) so you can launch it later - if you like.

-2. Launch a Master and a Slave
+2. Launch a controller and a agent

 On a server with mesos installed, run